macloo/just_enough_code/README.md

 Why teach JavaScript and jQuery to beginners?
 Because JavaScript is what makes digital content *interactive.* If you want it to move, spin, fold, animate, calculate, or just plain respond, then it needs JavaScript!

 [jQuery](http://jquery.com/) is a JavaScript library, and JSFiddle makes it easy to start using it.
-Open the menu in the JavaScript pane (shown below), change the two fields indicated, and you're ready to play.
+In JSFiddle, open the menu in the JavaScript pane (shown below), change the two fields indicated, and you're ready to play.

 ![Screen capture: jQuery in JSFiddle](images/jQuery-in-JSFiddle.png)